 A guarantee period is set at the start of your annuity and begins when you receive your first payment.

-Guarantee periods are typically set at five or ten years, but there’s technically no upper limit on the length of a guarantee period (although in reality providers tend to set the ceiling at 30 years).
+Guarantee periods are typically set at 5 or 10 years, but there’s technically no upper limit on the length of a guarantee period (although in reality providers tend to set the ceiling at 30 years).
 The longer the guarantee period, the lower the initial income will be.

 With a guarantee period, if you die between receiving your first annuity payment and the end of the guarantee period, your annuity will continue paying out for the rest of the guarantee period.

-So if you had a ten year guarantee period and died after receiving your annuity for only five years, your beneficiaries would still receive five years of annuity income after your death.
+So if you had a 10 year guarantee period and died after receiving your annuity for only 5 years, your beneficiaries would still receive 5 years of annuity income after your death.

 Another way to protect your annuity after you pass away is an annuity with value protection.
 Also known as a capital protected annuity, this allows for a return of the capital invested (less any income you’ve received from the annuity and any tax due) on your death.

 You can protect all or just some of your annuity, with the amount you’re protecting having an impact on the income you’ll receive.